sablikj/librar-ist/README.md

 * The user should be able to center the map on their current location at the press of a button.
 * A button to enable/ disable notifications of when the book becomes available in one of the user’s favorite libraries
 * A list of libraries where the book is available indicating how far away they are and sorted by this distance
+* When user is on the WIFI, the library data for libraries within a 10km radius and their respective books are preloaded
 * Map has search bar to lookup and center the map on a given address
 *	Free libraries should show up on the map with markers.
 *	Tapping a library brings up its information panel